QUICK MEATLOAF WITH POTATO FLAKES AND GREEN BEANS SMART RECIPE

 - Pan

-POTATO FLAKES CLEVER RECIPE FOR GREEN BEAN MEATLOAF
+POTATO FLAKES SMART RECIPE FOR GREEN BEAN MEATLOAF

-In a large bowl pour the instant potato flakes, 1 pinch of salt, the grated parmesan, the eggs, the marjoram and the warm milk and start mixing with a spoon until you get a homogeneous mixture.
-Add the ricotta and incorporate.
-Set aside the mixture.
+In a large bowl pour the potato flakes mix, 1 pinch of salt, the grated Parmesan, the eggs, the marjoram and the warm milk and start to stir with a spoon until you obtain a homogeneous mixture.
+Add the ricotta and fold it in.
+Set the mixture aside.

-In a large pan pour a drizzle of extra virgin olive oil and sauté ½ thinly sliced shallot.
-Add the canned green beans drained from their preservation liquid, season with salt and let flavor for a couple of minutes.
+In a large frying pan pour a drizzle of extra virgin olive oil and sauté 1/2 shallot thinly sliced.
+Add the drained canned green beans, season with salt and let them flavor for a couple of minutes.
 Remove from heat and let cool slightly.

-In the bowl with the potato flakes mixture pour the green beans with their cooking base and mix with a spoon to fully combine.
-Lightly grease a baking dish, sprinkle with breadcrumbs and pour the potato flakes and green beans mixture.
+Pour the green beans with their cooking juices into the bowl with the potato flakes mixture and stir with a spoon to fully combine.
+Lightly grease a pan, sprinkle with breadcrumbs and pour in the potato flakes and green bean mixture.
 Level with a spatula without pressing too much.
-Create the typical lines of the meatloaf with the tines of a fork, sprinkle again with breadcrumbs and add a drizzle of oil on the surface.
+Create the typical meatloaf ridges with the tines of a fork, dust again with breadcrumbs and add a drizzle of olive oil on the surface.

-Bake at 392 degrees Fahrenheit in a static oven for 30-35 minutes.
-Cooking times vary depending on the oven, the size of the baking dish and consequently the thickness of the meatloaf.
+Bake at 392°F in a conventional oven for 30-35 minutes.
+Cooking times vary depending on the oven, the size of the pan and consequently the thickness of the meatloaf.
 It should become slightly golden on the surface.
-Remove from oven and serve warm or at room temperature.
+Remove from the oven and serve warm or at room temperature.

 STORAGE

-The meatloaf with potato flakes can be prepared in advance in the morning for the evening.
-If consumed within the day it can be kept at room temperature.
-If there’s any leftover, put it in a closed container and store it in the fridge for up to 2 days.
-When you want to eat it again, just bring it back to room temperature or if you prefer it warm, heat it for 1 minute in the microwave or oven.
+The meatloaf with potato flakes can be prepared in the morning for the evening.
+If consumed the same day it can be kept at room temperature.
+If any remains, place it in a closed container and refrigerate for up to 2 days.
+To enjoy it again, simply bring it back to room temperature or, if you prefer it warm, heat it for 1 minute in the microwave or in the oven.

 NOTES AND TIPS

-INSTANT POTATO FLAKES: in the market, there are different types of instant potato flakes, choose only those labeled “with potato flakes” because the preparations with potato powder do not produce the same result and might be too “mushy”.
+POTATO FLAKES MIX: On the market you can find different types of potato purée mixes; choose only those labeled “potato flakes” because mixes with potato powder do not give the same result and may turn out too grainy.

-MILK: The amount of milk is indicative because not all instant potato flakes preparations have the same liquid absorption capacity.
-After you have prepared the mixture for the meatloaf and before adding the green beans, check that the consistency of the mixture is compact but not too dry, it should be soft and a little firmer than purée.
-If it’s too dry, add a little milk, if it’s too liquid, add 1 tablespoon of potato flakes or 1 teaspoon of breadcrumbs.
+MILK: The amount of milk is indicative because not all potato flakes mixes absorb liquids the same way.
+After you prepare the meatloaf mixture and before adding the green beans, check that the consistency is compact but not too dry; it should be soft and a little firmer than mashed potato.
+If it’s too dry, add a splash of milk; if it’s too loose, add 1 tablespoon of potato flakes or 1 teaspoon of breadcrumbs.

-RICOTTA: Ricotta gives the meatloaf flavor and softness, I recommend not to eliminate it from the recipe’s ingredients.
+RICOTTA: Ricotta gives the meatloaf not only flavor but also softness; I recommend not removing it from the recipe.

-GRATED CHEESE: For a stronger flavor, you can use grated pecorino cheese instead of parmesan.
+GRATED CHEESE: For a stronger flavor you can use grated pecorino instead of Parmesan.

-GREEN BEANS: Since this recipe is designed to shorten the preparation time of the meatloaf as much as possible, I used canned green beans.
-Nothing prevents you from replacing them with frozen green beans, which must be boiled first, but also fresh green beans which in this case must be cleaned and boiled in slightly salted water before being flavored in the pan with oil and shallot.
+GREEN BEANS: Since this recipe is designed to shorten preparation time as much as possible, I used canned green beans.
+You can of course replace them with frozen green beans, which should be boiled first, or fresh green beans which in this case must be trimmed and boiled in lightly salted water before being flavored in the pan with oil and shallot.

-MARJORAM: In the Ligurian green bean and potato meatloaf recipe, this aromatic herb is always present, it gives fragrance and flavor to the recipe.
+MARJORAM: In the Ligurian green bean and potato meatloaf this herb is always present; it adds aroma as well as flavor to the recipe.
 You can use it fresh or dried.

-VARIATIONS ON THE POTATO FLAKES AND GREEN BEANS RECIPE
+VARIATIONS OF THE POTATO FLAKES AND GREEN BEANS RECIPE

-GREEN BEANS: Instead of green beans, you can use other vegetables such as spinach, previously blanched and flavored in a pan with oil, salt, and a pinch of pepper, or zucchini but also carrots or broccoli.
+GREEN BEANS: Instead of green beans you can use other vegetables such as spinach, previously blanched and then sautéed in a pan with oil, salt and a pinch of pepper, or zucchini, carrots or broccoli.

-RICH MEATLOAF: If you want to make your potato flakes and green beans meatloaf even richer, you can add cured meats like mortadella or cooked ham cut into cubes or cheeses like mild provola or melting cheeses also cut into cubes.
+RICH MEATLOAF: If you want to make your potato flakes and green bean meatloaf even richer you can add diced cured meats such as mortadella or cooked ham to the mixture or cheeses like sweet provola or other melting cheeses, always cut into small cubes.

-CRUNCHY MEATLOAF: If you want an even tastier and crunchier meatloaf crust before baking, sprinkle with a mix of breadcrumbs and parmesan.
-The cheese will melt and give your meatloaf an even tastier taste and form a crunchy, golden layer on the surface.
+CRISPY MEATLOAF: If you want an even tastier and crunchier crust, before baking sprinkle a mix of breadcrumbs and Parmesan on top.
+As the cheese melts it will give your meatloaf more flavor and form a golden, crunchy layer on the surface.

-LACTOSE-FREE MEATLOAF RECIPE: For a completely lactose-free version, you can replace cow’s milk with the same amount of water and use lactose-free ricotta, while grated parmesan is normally tolerated by those who cannot consume lactose, but you can omit it if you prefer.
+LACTOSE-FREE MEATLOAF: For a completely lactose-free version you can replace cow’s milk with the same amount of water and use lactose-free ricotta; grated Parmesan is normally tolerated by those who cannot have lactose, but you can omit it if you prefer.

 FAQ (Questions and Answers)

-How are they made, what are potato flakes?
+How are potato flakes made, what are they?

-Potato flakes are obtained by air drying and grinding fresh potatoes (without the peel).
-The specific processing they undergo significantly improves their preservation and ease of use.
+Potato flakes are obtained by hot-air drying and milling fresh potatoes (without the skin).
+The particular processing they undergo greatly improves their shelf life and ease of use.